 As an award-winning, nationally recognized nonprofit, we know that a little bit of honey and a lot of hope go a long way.

 Like honey, we want you to stick around awhile.
 Stay a bit and take a look at our history, initiatives, impact and national news coverage.
 To know about our annual, culturally relevant and commemorative programs, please sign up to receive our emails and follow us on Facebook, Twitter, YouTube and LinkedIn.

 I established the Honey Brown Hope Foundation in 1991.
 As a mother, children’s author, playwright and community activist, I was encouraged to provide our youth with opportunities to seek their calling and practice their God-given talents.

-We accomplish our mission by collaborating with schools, universities, businesses, and city/governmental organizations.
+We’re a program on wheels that accomplishes our mission by collaborating with schools, universities, businesses and civic organizations.

-We thank God in His precious Son’s name, Jesus Christ, for allowing us to plant a seed of hope in our young people.
+I thank God in His precious Son’s name, Jesus Christ, for allowing me the ongoing opportunity to plant a seed of hope in our young people.

 ~ Founder and Executive Director Tammie Lang Campbell

 To contagiously spread hope among young people through educational, engaging and informative programs that align with our causes.